Brain-up/brn/README.md

 2. Create branch from dev with the codename of your task, i.e. EPAMLABSBRN-1.
 3. Implement your task, do not forget to write tests.
 Remember to follow project's coding standards: https://kb.epam.com/display/EPMCOSRINT/Coding+standarts .
 4. Create pull request with task name and description about what was done.
-5. Notify the team in our our skype chat and wait for reviews.
+5. Notify the team in our skype chat and wait for reviews.
 At least one reviewer is necessary, but more can be added in a case by case basis.
 6. The task gets merged by a project mantainer.
 Thank you very much for your support!